MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 #### Validate User Object

 Select one of the user objects for inspection.
-The following image is an example of the user object’s representation in the GCSV Connector space:
+The following image is an example of a user’s GCSV connector space object:

 ![Validate User Object page 1 image](./media/microsoft-identity-manager-2016-connector-genericcsv-step-by-step/user1.png)

 Examination of the *DisplayName* field shows how a qualified string was properly parsed.

-Clicking on the button within the *ProxyAddresses* entry reveals that the multivalued string was also properly parsed:
+Clicking on the button within the *ProxyAddresses* entry reveals that the multivalued string was also properly parsed innto individual values:

 ![Validate User Object page 2 image](./media/microsoft-identity-manager-2016-connector-genericcsv-step-by-step/user2.png)

 #### Validate Group Object

 Selecting one of the group objects for inspection.
-The following image is an example of the group object’s representation in the GCSV Connector space:
+The following image is an example of a group’s GCSV connector space object:

 ![Validate Group Object page 1 image](./media/microsoft-identity-manager-2016-connector-genericcsv-step-by-step/group1.png)